 If you’re already receiving Social Security or Railroad Retirement Board benefits and you’re a U.S. resident, you won’t have to worry about your enrollment date, since the government automatically enrolls you in both Part A and Part B at age 65.
 (Three months prior to your 65th birthday, your Medicare card will arrive in the mail.)

-Your only concern of timing would be if you declined Medicare Part B (and missed the initial enrollment window).
+Your only concern of timing would be if you declined Medicare Part B during the initial enrollment window.
+(Part B has a premium, and some eligible individuals choose not to purchase it.)
 If you do decline Part B, you will pay higher Part B premiums if you enroll later on.
-For each year that you don't enroll, your premium will be 10 percent higher, unless you're insured by your spouse's employer-sponsored health insurance.
+For each year that you don’t enroll, your premium will be 10 percent higher, unless the reason you declined Part B was because you’re insured by an employer-sponsored health insurance.

 If you are 65, but you’re not receiving Social Security or railroad retirement benefits, you won’t be automatically enrolled in Original Medicare.
 Instead, you’ll be able to enroll during one of three enrollment periods.